 GFOA is always on the lookout for news items that will be useful for finance professionals, research that might help you do your job better, and legal and regulatory updates you need to know about.
 Check the GFOA news page for the updates and any relevant GFOA announcements, and see the GFOA Newsletter archive for back issues of our weekly electronic newsletter.

-(Chicago, Illinois October 26, 2016) Government Finance Officers Association (GFOA) announced the members of the second wave of its Alliance for Excellence in School Budgeting.
-The Alliance is composed of 36 school districts working with GFOA to implement Best Practices in School Budgeting.
-Alliance members include districts from 18 states across the U.S. serving anywhere from a several hundred students to over one hundred thousand students.
+Government Finance Officers Association (GFOA) announced new members of its Alliance for Excellence in School Budgeting.
+The Alliance is composed of 38 school districts working with GFOA to implement the Best Practices in School Budgeting.
+Alliance members include districts from 20 states across the United States serving anywhere from several hundred students to over two hundred thousand students.

 Alliance members include: